SalishSeaCast/SalishSeaNowcast/docs/figures/site_view_fig_metadata.rst

 ========================

 #.
 If you haven't done so already,
-   activate your :ref:`NowcastFiguresDevEnv`:
+   navigate to your :file:`SalishSeaNowcast/` directory, and launch a sub-shell in the ``fig-dev`` environment,

    .. code-block:: console

-       $ source activate nowcast-fig-dev
+       $ cd SalishSeaNowcast/
+       $ pixi shell -e fig-dev

 #.
 Assuming that you have successfully run the :py:mod:`make_plots` worker :ref:`in test mode<RunningMakePlotsWorkerToTestAFigure>` for your figure,
-   navigate to your :file:`SalishSeaNowcast/` directory, set up the 2 environment variables that the nowcast system expects to find, create a temporary logging directory for it to use:
+   set up the 2 environment variables that the nowcast system expects to find, create a temporary logging directory for it to use: